7 In-Demand Data Analyst Skills to Get You Hired in 2025

 • Produce accurate and trustworthy results

-Master modern statistical thinking: Get a refresher with the Probability and Statistics course from the University of London.
-If you’ve already picked up some programming, learn to apply your skills to statistical analysis through Statistics with Python from the University of Michigan or Statistics with R from Duke University.
+Master modern statistical thinking: Explore foundational statistical concepts in the University of London's Probability and Statistics course from the University of London.
+Afterward, if you already have some programming knowledge, look into the Statistics with Python Specialization from the University of Michigan.

 5. Data management

-Data management refers to the practices of collecting, organizing, and storing data in a way that is efficient, secure, and cost-effective.
-While some organizations will have roles dedicated to data management—data architects and engineers, database administrators, and information security analysts—data analysts often manage data in some capacity.
+Data management refers to the practices of collecting, organizing, and storing data efficiently, securely, and cost-effectively.
+While some organizations have roles dedicated to data management—data architects and engineers, database administrators, and information security analysts—data analysts often manage data in some capacity.

 Different companies use different data management systems.
 As you’re developing your skill set, it can help to gain a broad understanding of how databases work, both in physical and cloud environments.